 Over half of all students who become physician assistant majors also choose a health or science-related undergrad major.
 This is because many future PA-Cs are passionate about science and medicine, and it’s what they want to study.

-If you have any questions or concerns regarding science or health-related pre-PA majors, feel free to contact us.
-IMA talks to thousands of students about this very topic.
-We’d be happy to help you.
+If you have any questions or concerns about science or health-related pre-PA majors, feel free to contact us.
+IMA talks to thousands of students about this topic, and we’d be happy to help you.

 Choosing a Competitive Major

 It’s a common – but incorrect – assumption that choosing a science-related major makes you more competitive.
 But it doesn’t.
-Your grades, GPA, health care experience hours and patient care experience hours matter just as much, if not more, than your major.
-Showing passion for what you do and gaining the necessary experience to become a great PA are what matter most.
+Your grades, GPA, health care experience hours, and patient care experience hours matter as much, if not more, than your major.
+What matters most is showing passion for what you do and gaining the necessary experience to become a great PA.
 And that’s what admissions committees care about when they review applications.

 The truth is, there isn’t any specific major that will make you a more competitive applicant.
-It’s an overall strong application that will get you into a PA program.
+It’s a strong application that will get you into a PA program.
 Let’s talk about your application.

 Submitting A Competitive Application